rwooster/half/README.txt

 simple integer variable can be).
 These flags can be managed explicitly using the library's error handling functions, which again try to mimic the built-in functions for handling floating-point exceptions from <cfenv>.
-You can clear them with 'clearexcept' (which is the only way a flag can be cleared), test them with 'testexcept', explicitly raise errors with 'raiseexcept' and save and restore their state using 'getexceptflag' and 'setexceptflag'.
-You can also throw corresponding C++ exceptions based on the current flag state using 'throwexcept'.
+You can clear them with 'feclearexcept' (which is the only way a flag can be cleared), test them with 'fetestexcept', explicitly raise errors with 'feraiseexcept' and save and restore their state using 'fegetexceptflag' and 'fesetexceptflag'.
+You can also throw corresponding C++ exceptions based on the current flag state using 'fethrowexcept'.

 However, any automatic exception detection and handling during half-precision operations and functions is DISABLED by default, since it comes with a minor